 Telecommuters are a relatively large percentage of the workforce: 7.83% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Fort Rucker does not have a public transit system used by locals to get to and from work.
+Fort Rucker is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fort Rucker in 2022 was $25,486, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $101,944 for a family of four.
 However, Fort Rucker contains both very wealthy and poor people as well.